AusTrakka/austrakka-docs/docs/Web-Interface/Organisations/sample-ownership-change.md

 The transfer outcome should be presented shortly after the **TRANSFER SAMPLES** button has been clicked.

-When a sample is transferred to a new organisation, the sample record will no longer appear in the original organisation's sample table.
+When a sample is transferred to a new organisation:
+- The sample record will no longer appear in the original organisation's sample table
+- A record of the transaction will be added to each organisation's activity log